0mppula/viewport-select/README.md

 # Viewport Select

-With Viewport Select you can select an area of the viewport with your mouse to view it's pixel dimensions in real-time.
+With this web-application you can view the pixel dimensions of a selected area of the viewport in real-time.
+Additionally, you can read the mouse coordinates relative to the viewport.

 Check out the [live](https://viewportselect.netlify.app/) version of this app.